mbroeze/nhl-api-specifications/README.md

 # NHL API

+This is a fork of the specification at https://github.com/erunion/sport-api-specifications/tree/master/nhl.

 This provides an [OpenAPI 3.0](https://swagger.io/docs/specification/about/) specification file for the NHL API.

 The bulk of this API has been discovered through [@dword4](https://github.com/dword4) and their [nhlapi](https://github.com/dword4/nhlapi) documentation.